-MVPD and vMVPD: Differences and Similarities Explained
+MVPD and vMVPD: Differences & Similarities Explained

-Last Updated: May 26, 20247.1 min readCategories: Connected TV (CTV), Marketing, TV Advertising
+Last Updated: July 22, 20247.1 min readCategories: Connected TV (CTV), Marketing, TV Advertising

 Multichannel Video Programming Distributors (MVPD) and virtual Multichannel Video Programming Distributors (vMVPD) are transforming the way we consume television and video content.
 Understanding the difference between MVPD and vMVPD is crucial for media professionals navigating this evolving landscape.